-Giselle Bosse has published her research inter alia in the Journal of Common Market Studies, Geopolitics, Europe-Asia Studies, Cooperation and Conflict and with Manchester University Press.
-She frequently presents her work at leading think tanks in Europe, and has contributed to several commissioned studies for EU institutions and think tanks.
+Giselle has published her research inter alia in the Journal of Common Market Studies, Geopolitics, Europe-Asia Studies, Cooperation and Conflict and with Manchester University Press.
+She frequently presents her work at leading think tanks in Europe, and has contributed to several commissioned studies for EU institutions.

-Giselle has been visiting professor at the Diplomatic School of the Armenian Foreign Affairs Ministry in Yerevan and is currently visiting professor at the College of Europe in Bruges, teaching a seminar on ‘The EU’s Eastern Partnership: Policy, Peoples and Regional Power Politics’.
+She was visiting professor at the Diplomatic School of the Armenian Foreign Affairs Ministry in Yerevan (2013) and has been visiting professor at the College of Europe in Bruges since 2014, teaching a course on ‘The EU’s Eastern Partnership: Policy, Peoples and Regional Power Politics’.

 Recent research activities:

-- Book chapter: (2016) Markets versus Morals?
-Assessing EU Arms Exports to Autocratic Regimes in its Closer and Wider Neighbourhood, in: Gstöhl, S. (Ed) The European Neighbourhood Policy in a Comparative Perspective, Ashgate, Aldershot.
+- Bosse, G. (2016).
+Markets versus Morals?
+Assessing EU Arms Exports to Autocratic Regimes in its Closer and Wider Neighbourhood.
+In Gstöhl, S. The European Neighbourhood Policy in a comparative perspective: Models, challenges, lessons.
+Routledge: 282-302.

-- Book chapter: (2016) The EU’s Eastern Partnership with Moldova: A ‘best case’ scenario for EU security community building?, in: Rieker, P. (Ed) External Governance as Security Community Building, Palgrave, London (with D. Baltag).
+- Bosse, G. (2016).
+The EU’s Eastern Partnership with Moldova: A ‘Best-Case’ Scenario for EU Security Community-Building?.
+In Rieker, P. External Governance as Security Community Building.
+Palgrave Macmillan: 49-77 (with D. Baltag).

 - Bosse, G (2016).
 European Union Policy towards Belarus and Libya: Old and New Double Standards?
 In Cierco, T. The European Union neighbourhood: challenges and opportunities.
 Routledge: 83-98.